-The Office of Student Conduct: The Office of Student Conduct (www.uky.edu/studentconduct) is committed to promoting a safe, healthy, student-centered, and inclusive community where students can learn, grow, and develop as they pursue their academic endeavors at the University.
-The goals of the student conduct system are to: promote personal responsibility and peer accountability; encourage students to consider the impact of their actions on themselves their peers, and the greater community; empower students to address any conflict that may arise in a safe, respectful, and socially conscious manner; collaborate with faculty, staff, students, and the campus community concerning student conducts matters; and educate the campus community about student rights and responsibilities related to the Code of Student Conduct.
+The Office of Student Conduct: The Office of Student Conduct (https://studentsuccess.uky.edu/students-conduct.
+We strive to create an environment where students can engage in academic inquiry, campus life, and develop lives of purpose and meaning.
+The student conduct process supports these efforts by promoting personal responsibility and peer accountability; encouraging students to consider the impact of their actions on themselves, their peers, and the UK community; empowering students to address any conflict that may arise in a safe, respectful, and socially conscious manner; collaborating with the UK community with regard to student conduct matters; and educating the UK community about student rights and responsibilities related to the Code of Student Conduct.
 Any individual can report potential misconduct through the public reporting form on the Office of Student Conduct website.